 Utility bills have been used as a form of proof of address for a while now.
 For instance, almost everyone is familiar with bringing a piece of mail – likely a utility bill – to the DMV when getting or renewing their driver’s license.
 Now, the process is becoming digital.

 In terms of recency, this is the strongest data point for the use case of address verification.
 Utility bills provide the most recent address of a consumer.
 While people may forget to update their address on their driver’s license or passport, they’re very unlikely to keep paying the electric bill every month for a place in which they no longer reside.

 A verification method you can trust

 There are a few different ways out there to capture utility bills for the purpose of verifying addresses.

 NCTUE is a database that reports payment history for cable, telecom, and utility accounts.
 This is a common resource for several forms of identity verification, but it has its drawbacks, too.
-Only paid members can access the database, and the data itself can quickly become stale; NCTUE makes no promises that the utility bills it reports are the most recent.
+Only paid members can access the database, and NCTUE does not guarantee that the utility bills reported are the most recent.